-While Google (and other search engines) have gotten better at understanding a businesses place on the web, they are not perfect.
-This is why you need to make certain that your name, address, and phone number (NAP) are all the same.
+While Google (and other search engines) have gotten better at understanding a business's place on the web, they are not perfect.
+This is why you need to make sure that your name, address, and phone number (NAP) are all the same.
 If they are different, then Google might have a tough time determining which information is correct.
-This can at times lead to issues where your information is being displayed incorrectly in a search result.
+This can, at times, lead to issues where your data is being displayed incorrectly in a search result.
 This could confuse consumers, and might very well cost you the sale.
-As a hotel, it is okay if you start by adding your listing to relevant hospitality sites, such as TripAdvisor, Yelp, etc. In the long run though, you want to get listed on as many high quality directory sites that are relevant to your hotel.
-You never know how your customer will find out about your hotel.
+As a hotel, it is okay if you start by adding your listing to relevant hospitality sites, such as TripAdvisor, Yelp, etc. In the long run, though, you want to get listed on as many high-quality directory sites that are relevant to your hotel.
+You never know how your customers will find out about your hotel.

 Can you say with 100% certainty that all of your local listings are correct?
-If you said yes, then think about this; The International Journal of Contemporary Hospitality Management found that GMs are leaving hotels after 2.5 years on average.
-This means that in the past handful of years someone else very well could have put incorrect information somewhere.
+If you answered yes, then think about this; The International Journal of Contemporary Hospitality Management found that GMs are leaving hotels after 2.5 years on average.
+This means that in the past handful of years, someone else very well could have put incorrect information somewhere.
 Maybe they delegated the task to an assistant, or they were careless with their citations.
-What ever the case may be, you need to ensure that your local game is up to par with 2018 standards.
+Whatever the case may be, you need to ensure that your local game is up to par with 2018 standards.

-1/3 of local SEO experts confirmed that these niche directories offer the greatest authority.
+1/3 of local SEO experts confirmed that these niche directories offer the most significant authority.

 Local Link Building

 Once you know that your listings are correct, you can double-down with citations.
 One of the best ways to boost your local cred is to have links pointing to your site from other local businesses.
 Are you hosting an event where a local restaurant is providing the food?
 This would be a great way to earn a link from a local store.
 The more quality links that you have from other local businesses, the better Google can tie them together.
 When you are using this tactic, above all else, you need to make sure that you are not spamming.
 Not all links are created equal.